This content was reviewed by our licensed insurance agent, Michelle Schenker.

 If you didn’t find what you were looking for in this comparison, our experts have gone in-depth with individual reviews of Healthy Paws and Nationwide.

-Our experts have spent hundreds of hours researching to bring you our comprehensive pet insurance reviews, including our top picks as well as details of the most popular pet insurance companies.
+Our experts have spent thousands of hours researching to bring you our comprehensive and frequently updated pet insurance reviews, including our top picks, along with details on each of the most popular pet insurance companies.
+So, if you want to know how other providers compare against one another, you may find this review helpful in your pet insurance search.